yt-project/old-blog/content/post/LineIntegralConvolution.rst

 Visualization of Vector Fields
 ------------------------------

 When I was working on my first publication with Prof. `Robert Fisher <http://www.umassd.edu/engineering/phy/people/facultyandstaff/robertfisher/>`_, we explored several ways to visualize the magnetic field in our simulations of white dwarf binary merger.
 Finally we drew magnetic field in the form of streamlines, which did a satisfactory job.
-However, since the density of streamlines could not go to arbitrarily high, the magnetic field geometry was not spatially continuous and the information near pixel scale was lost.
+However, since the streamlines could not be arbitrarily dense, the magnetic field geometry was not spatially continuous and the information near pixel scale was lost.

 Until recently, I got to know the method of line integral convolution (LIC) and adapted the `SciPy cookbook example <http://wiki.scipy.org/Cookbook/LineIntegralConvolution>`_ to yt.
 The basic idea of LIC is to convolute vector field orientation with local texture over a certain kernel length, thus all the details of vector field geometry can be preserved.